ZeroNerodaHero/USACO_Platinum_Contest/2016_03Open/README.md

 In order to avoid boundary check, 0 is reserved for invalid range in [262144.cpp](262144.cpp).

+As only 2<sup>n</sup> consecutive equal values can be merged, there is O(N) greedy algorithm, which checks if the small values can be merged to left or right value.

 ## 2. Bull in a China Shop

 ## 3. Landscaping